B.S. in ECE

 System builders

-To develop an appreciation of the techno-socio-political environment in which engineering is practiced and to define problems and formulate solutions from a systems perspective.
+To develop an appreciation of the techno-socio-political environment in which engineering is practiced and define problems and formulate solutions from a systems perspective.

 Leadership

-To create societal leaders and to help our students become individuals who will evaluate how and why electrical and computer engineering is practiced and to pursue careers that will help improve the profession and society.
+To create societal leaders and help our students become individuals who will evaluate how and why electrical and computer engineering is practiced and pursue careers that will help improve the profession and society.

 Undergraduate concentration in Security & Privacy

-In a world where data breaches and cyber-attacks are ever-present, the need for technologists who have a solid understanding of the principles that underlie strong security and privacy practices is greater than ever.
+In a world where data breaches and cyberattacks are ever-present, the need for technologists who have a solid understanding of the principles that underlie strong security and privacy practices is greater than ever.
 Learn more about the undergraduate concentration in Security & Privacy.

 Concentrations allow for focused study in a specific area of electrical and computer engineering.
 Additional concentrations may be introduced into the curriculum in future semesters.